slatedb/slatedb/docs/0001-manifest.md

 #### `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`

-A file containing writer, commpaction, and snapshot information--the state of the database at a point in time.
+A file containing writer, compaction, and snapshot information--the state of the database at a point in time.

 The manifest's name is a [ULID](https://github.com/ulid/spec).
 ULIDs are time sortable, use only 26 characters, are URL-safe, and provide 80 bits of entropy.

 The manifest is written using CAS pattern (1).
 For object stores that don't support CAS, the object versioning pattern (3) is used.
 We could avoid using CAS on the `.manifest` files by including an ID with enough entropy to avoid conflicts (e.g. a UUID).

-**TODO: Do we want to just use CAS/object versioninig here?
+**TODO: Do we want to just use CAS/object versioning here?
 80 bits of entropy + the timestamp should be OK, but we could still get (really) unlucky.
 We would need to use CAS/object versioning on this object to guarantee safety.
 This is discussed [here](https://github.com/slatedb/slatedb/pull/24#discussion_r1582420379).
 Or should we use [KSUID](https://github.com/segmentio/ksuid) instead?
 It has 128 bits of entropy, not 80.
 See [this discussion](https://github.com/segmentio/ksuid/issues/8#issuecomment-306955956) for a comparison.**

 **TODO: The current design does not address incremental updates to the manifest.
 This is something that prior designs had.
 See [here](https://github.com/slatedb/slatedb/pull/24/files#diff-58d53b55614c8db2dd180ac49237f37991d2b378c75e0245d780356e5d0c8135R67).
 Do we want to consider incremental updates?
 Given that manifests are updated only periodically, I'm inclined to say no (at least for now).**